DONATE NOW SECURELY WITH

 Can I apply for a BRSAF grant (award) if I attended BRHS, but received a GED or HiSET instead of graduating with a diploma?

-Yes, if you have attended BRHS for a period of time and have a GED or HiSET, you may apply for a grant from the Fund
+Yes, if you have attended BRHS for a period of time and have a GED or HiSET, you may apply for a grant from the BRSAF.

 Is there any age limit to applying for a grant (award) from the BRSAF?

-You may apply to the BRSAF at any age as long as you meet the eligibility requirements.
+You may apply to the BRSAF at any age if you meet the eligibility requirements.

 Can I apply to the fund if I plan on attending an accredited vocational training program for my post-Secondary education?